B0nneySeth002/B0nneySeth002/README.md

 - 👋 Hi, I’m @B0nneySeth002.
-- 👀 I’m interested in computer science with a deep passion for QUANTS TRADING.
+- 👀 I’m interested in computer science with a deep passion to learn from every coder/programmer.
 - 🌱 I’m currently learning algorithmic effects on the financial market.
 - 💞️ I’m looking to collaborate on any FinTech project with special interest in coding for fun.
 - 📫 How to reach me bonneys@carleton.edu.